buzzinglizard74/Selling-10-Million-Mystel-Gold/README.md

 Price = 10$ per 1 Million

-Payment options are only Paypal since its the most comon I'm up for trading low amounts if you are not trusting me.
+Payment options are only Paypal since its the most comon I'm up for trading low amounts if you dont trust me.

 Thanks for reading!